RayanYousef/MVVM-Unity/README.md

 }
 ```

-This simple `StatsModel`:
+This simple `StatsModel` example:
 - Declares a `Health` property.
-- Raises the `OnPropertyUpdated` event when `Health` changes, enabling updates to be reflected in any bound views.
+- Raises the `OnPropertyUpdated` event when `Health` changes, ensuring updates can be reflected in the view.

 ### Step 2: Creating a ViewModel